Berlin vote could turbocharge German capital’s climate plans

 “This is a very ambitious target, we’re clear about that.
 And it won’t be easy,” she said of the plan to cut almost all emissions by 2030.
 “But the climate crisis is an even bigger challenge.”

 Davis pointed to the flood disaster in western Germany two years ago that killed more than 180 people and caused tens of billions of euros (dollars) in economic damage.
 Scientists say such disasters could become more likely as the planet warms.
-By contrast, redesigning Berlin’s city-wide heating network so it becomes carbon neutral is estimated to cost 4 billion euros, she said.
+By contrast, redesigning Berlin’s city-wide heating network as one of the measures to become carbon neutral is estimated to cost 4 billion euros, she said.

+While surveys showed Berliners narrowly in favor of the proposal, enthusiasm was muted Saturday.
+A rally and concert at the city’s iconic Brandenburg Gate drew far fewer than the 35,000 people organizers had hoped for.

-Polls show Berliners are narrowly in favor of the proposal, but the law also requires that it win the support of at least 25% of the city’s 2.4 million eligible voters to pass — something that could be harder to achieve on a day when no elections or other votes are taking place.
+The referendum requires the support of at least 25% of the city’s 2.4 million eligible voters to pass — something that could be harder to achieve on a day when no other voting is taking place.

 To draw attention to the referendum, Davis’ group has conducted a large-scale advertising campaign, helped by donations of almost 1.2 million euros ($1.3 million).
 While about 150,000 euros came from crowdfunding, most of the money was provided by philanthropic organizations and individuals.